 Throughout 2021, EDB invested significant time and effort in ensuring our software is tested and proven to work with our supported versions of Postgres—PostgreSQL and EDB Postgres Advanced Server.
 At EDB, we are driven to give customers the PostgreSQL software and support they need across a wide spectrum of use cases—those that PostgreSQL handles easily (which are many) and more specialized ones better served by EPAS (as described above).

 In EDB 14, EDB tools for PostgreSQL that customers have come to rely on, such as EDB Postgres Enterprise Manager, Replication Server, and Migration Toolkit, get improvements and enhancements.
-To highlight just two of the components in the EDB 14 release, I am particularly excited by Postgres-BDR and EDB Cloud Native PostgreSQL because of the additional capabilities they give PostgreSQL:
+To highlight just two of the components in the EDB 14 release, I am particularly excited by EDB Postgres Distributed and EDB Cloud Native PostgreSQL because of the additional capabilities they give PostgreSQL:

-- Postgres-BDR is a sophisticated PostgreSQL extension that provides PostgreSQL with extreme high availability, allowing customers to benefit from zero downtime updates to their databases.
+- EDB Postgres Distributed is a sophisticated PostgreSQL extension that provides PostgreSQL with extreme high availability, allowing customers to benefit from zero downtime updates to their databases.

 - Cloud Native PostgreSQL, EDB’s offering that combines Postgres (either open source PostgreSQL or Postgres Advanced) with our Kubernetes Operator to allow PostgreSQL to fully function as part of a Kubernetes-managed environment.